Australian central bank cancels bond operation as banks report outages

-The websites of some of the biggest banks, such as the Commonwealth Bank of Australia (CBA.AX), Westpac Banking Corp (WBC.AX) and Australia and New Zealand Banking Group (ANZ.AX) were down, leaving customers unable to log in to their accounts.
+The websites of some of the biggest banks, such as the Commonwealth Bank of Australia, Westpac Banking Corp and Australia and New Zealand Banking Group were down, leaving customers unable to log in to their accounts.

 The reason for the outage was not immediately clear.